jakobjpeters/Typstry.jl/docs/src/tutorials/interface.md

 ### Consider both the Typst source text and rendered document formatting

-- A `Text` is documented to "render [its value] as plain text", and therefore corresponds to text in a rendered Typst document
+- A `Docs.Text` is documented to "render [its value] as plain text", and therefore corresponds to text in a rendered Typst document
 - A `TypstString` represents Typst source text, and is printed directly

 ```jldoctest 1